Reem200/Battleship-game/README.md

     0 1 2 3 4 5 6 7 8 9 10
 ```

-At the end of each game the player sees a highscore list, and may choose to play agin!
+At the end of each game the player sees a highscore list, and may choose to play again!